fabmob/standard-covoiturage/docs/src/functional_blocks.md

 - `POST /booking_events`

-A transport operator offering booking by deep link MUST accept authentication via "MaaS connect".
+A carpooling operator offering booking by deep link MUST accept authentication via "MaaS connect".

 A MaaS platform SHOULD provide a "MaaS Connect" identity layer in order to get